kamelfakihh/DriveSim-by-wire/G29-publisher/README.md

 # How to run it

 1. Make sure to have docker or podman installed
-2. Make sure you Kuksa databrocker is running.
+2. Make sure you Kuksa databroker is running.
 You can the following command to run the databroker locally.

 ```
 docker run -it --rm --name Server --network host ghcr.io/eclipse-kuksa/kuksa-databroker:main --insecure